kuroji-fusky/pacopanda-drawing-stats/README.md

 For more in-depth and thorough explanation on how I gather, render, and manage data, click [here!][notebook]

+## Project structure

+- `app` - The website, written in Next.js + TypeScript, Sass, and TailwindCSS
+- `data` - An old folder used to parse data
+- `script` - Bash scripts for bulk linting and for deployment
+- `server` - Python Flask back-end

 ## Technology stack

 <p align="center">